TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.11-vm-utilization/_index.md

 ![](3.2.11-fig-1.png)

-- There is no Peak Memory usage as it’s not actually that applicable.
+- There is no Peak Memory usage as it's not actually that applicable.
 Memory is a form of storage.
 Consider the hard disk space occupied.
 A 90% utilization of the space is not slower than 10%.
-It’s a capacity issue, not performance.
+It's a capacity issue, not performance.
 - The bar chart is color coded.
 This time around, there are 5 colors not 4.
 The color grey is introduced to convey wastage.
 Resources that are hardly utilized may not mean performance is at peak.
 In fact, it could be the opposite.
 If a VM just need 1+ vCPU, configuring it with 2 CPU will result in better performance than configuring it with 128 CPU.

 The table listing all the VMs in the selected data center is automatically shown.